shotgunsoftware/tk-core/docs/platform.rst

 must implement the :meth:`SoftwareLauncher.scan_software` and :meth:`SoftwareLauncher.prepare_launch`
 methods.
 If any special startup files (like userSetup.py for Maya) are needed to properly launch the DCC application, they should by convention reside in a **startup** subfolder at the same level as the **startup.py** file.
-The **EngineLauncher.prepare_launch()** method should parse the value for the **launch_builtin_plugin** engine configuration setting to determine whether toolkit is initialized in classic or plugin mode.
-For example, the **launch_builtin_plugin: basic** engine configuration setting tells the EngineLauncher startup logic to go look in ENGINE_ROOT/plugins/basic and make necessary preparations to get that plugin initialized as the DCC application launches.
+To determine whether toolkit is initialized in classic or plugin mode, the **EngineLauncher.prepare_launch()** method should parse the value for the **launch_builtin_plugin** engine configuration setting.
+For example, specifying **launch_builtin_plugin: basic** as an engine configuration setting tells the EngineLauncher startup logic to look in ENGINE_ROOT/plugins/basic and make necessary preparations to get that plugin initialized as the DCC application launches.
 Additional plugins can be loaded during the launch phase by specifying a comma-separated string value to **launch_builtin_plugin**.

 Engine Events